 How will I complete the required drive times?

-This program lets teens take their drivers education course at home (with DPS-approved providers) and let’s parents provide the 55 hours of behind-the-wheel lessons.The parent guide provided will give additional information.
+This program allows teens to take their drivers education course at home (with DPS-approved providers) and parents to provide the 55 hours of behind-the-wheel lessons.The parent guide provided by All Star will give additional information about in-car training.

 Additional Homeschool Resources in Oklahoma